 Our electricity bill has gone down an astounding $1,130 per month.
 So, the project will pay for itself in under eighteen months and by ten years we will be $117,000 ahead!
 Much of

 that is basement lighting efficiencies but even the other lights are contributing to the savings.

-Part of the savings will go into replacing the ceiling mounted oyster lights on balconies with dimmed LED lights (Havit HV5805T-WHT) switched to 3000K.
-These have an outside diameter of 157mm so a downpipe joiner fitted well, and with a bit of saw work was made into a shield preventing any light spill past the balcony.
+Part of the savings will go into replacing the ceiling mounted oyster lights on ocean-side balconies with dimmed LED lights (Havit HV5805T-WHT) switched to 3000K.
+Although overpowered at 18W, these have an outside diameter of 157mm so a standard downpipe joiner fitted well, and with a bit of saw work was made into a shield preventing any light spill past the balcony.